-Aaron is a Senior Counsel at RPCK and leads the firm’s Fund Formation practice.
+Aaron is a Partner at RPCK and leads the firm’s Fund Formation practice.
 In this role, Aaron advises a wide range of impact fund sponsors on all aspects of fund formation, and advises institutional investors in connection with investments into impact funds.
 Aaron also serves as outside general counsel to asset managers.

 Prior to joining RPCK, Aaron was a Counsel in the Private Fund Formation practice at Reed Smith LLP, where he also co-founded the firm’s Social Impact Finance Group.
 Aaron is widely recognized for his deep and diverse experience in social impact fund formation, having represented a broad array of private equity, venture capital and hedge fund sponsors (both impact and non-impact focused) in connection with the formation of a variety of private funds and related investment vehicles, while working tirelessly to build his practice around impact investing and social enterprise clients.